Light

 © Jayni Bloch 1999

-The trees around the pond was changing colors.
-Fall was in the air.
-The sun still hot, steaming silently and clung like sweaty thoughts on the edge of my awareness.
-"Please God give me a gap, I need some kind of miracle, let me out of this trap, this boring human existence."
+The trees around the pond were changing color.
+Fall is in the air.
+The sun, still hot, steamed silently and clung like sweaty thoughts on the edge of my awareness.
+"Please God give me a gap, I need some kind of miracle.
+Let me out of this trap; this boring repetitive human existence, filled with pain and conflict."

-A jump-swimming frog startled the stillness with vigorous motion.
-His short bursts of activity was followed by silent moments of anticipation as if he was waiting for my reaction.
-His golden eyes glowed with intensity, watching me with a fixed stare on it's green algae- marked face.
+The stillness is suddenly startled by the jump-swim vigorous motion of another frog closing in.
+The short bursts of activity were followed by silent moments of expectation as if he was waiting for my reaction.
+This frog was different.
+His golden eyes glowed with intensity, watching me with a fixed stare on his algae-marked face.
 I stared back.
-This frog talked and wasn't asleep like the others.
+This frog communicated, talked with his eyes and wasn't asleep like the others.

 It stared then jumped and moved and stared again.
 This went on for some time as I watched the frog trying to get some reaction from me.
 What was it trying to tell me?